 San Diego, CA 92120!

-Although El Rey Brewing Co opened in April 1933, the facility at 5050 Mission Street already had a long history.
+Although El Rey Brewing Co opened in April 1933, by then the facility at 5050 Mission Street already had a long history.
 Prior to Prohibition, the establishment served as home to the Eagle Brewing Co.
-But the story goes back even further and begins with famed Bay Area brewer Carl Tornberg.
-In 1894, his North Star Bottling sold 5 gallons of steam beer for just a dollar.
-And in 1899, Tornberg's newly introduced Eagle offered steam for a nickel a pound.
-Though off to a good start, the brewery faced adversity.
+But the story goes back even further.
+It begins with famed Bay Area brewer Carl A. Tornberg.
+In 1894--two years before Anchor Steam opened--Tornberg's North Star Bottling was selling its steam in 5 gallon batches for just a dollar!
+And in 1899, his newly introduced Eagle Brewery offered it for only a nickel a pound!
+Although off to a good start, the new brewery faced adversity.
 When fire destroyed the Harrison Street facility in 1911, Eagle reemerged at 5050 Mission St. Then thanks to the 18th Amendment, the business went dark (mostly, that is).

 And Then Came El Rey